The Orientation Leader application is now closed.

 No, you do not have to be an extrovert to be an Orientation Leader!
 South Carolina has a diverse student body, and our Orientation Leader team should represent that.

 Preparing to be an Orientation Leader

-Spring Training follows a leadership development curriculum that includes weekly trainings, a staff retreat, and Sunday workshops.
-Orientation Leaders will learn about their own leadership style, strengths, weaknesses, and communication style, as well as strategies for navigating conflict and creating an inclusive environment for all students.
+Spring Training follows a leadership development curriculum that includes weekly trainings, a staff retreat and various Sunday workshops.
+Orientation Leaders will learn about their own leadership style, strengths, weaknesses and communication style, as well as strategies for navigating conflict and creating an inclusive environment for all students.
 These skills will not only assist Orientation Leaders in their roles, but will also provide rewarding opportunities for professional and personal growth.

-Taking place after Spring Training, Intensive Training is when Orientation Leaders learn about program logistics and campus resources.
+Taking place in May, Training Camp is when Orientation Leaders learn about program logistics and campus resources.
 Orientation Leaders will practice relaying critical information through skits, which are performed during New Student Orientation.
-After Intensive Training, Orientation Leaders leave with an immense knowledge of resources available to students at the University of South Carolina and ways to assist in their transition.
+After Training Camp, Orientation Leaders leave with an immense knowledge of resources available to students at the University of South Carolina and ways to assist in their transition.